-NJTPA Board of Trustees meetings are open to the public and often attended by planners, engineers, business and labor leaders, environmental advocates, academics, commuter groups, concerned citizens, state and federal agency representatives, neighboring MPOs, and media representatives, among others.
+NJTPA Board of Trustees meetings held in person are open to the public and often attended by planners, engineers, business and labor leaders, environmental advocates, academics, commuter groups, concerned citizens, state and federal agency representatives, neighboring MPOs, and media representatives, among others.
 The public is given the opportunity to comment before any action at Board meetings and a public comment period on other matters is held at the end of each meeting.

-IV.
+Arrangements can be made for the public to offer comments virtually or by phone to Board meetings (see meeting notice on the NJTPA website calendar).
+III.
 NJTPA Committee Assignments 2022-2023